-(a) There should be no initial margin requirements for transactions between Swap Entities.
+5. (a) There should be no initial margin requirements for transactions between Swap Entities.

-The Dodd-Frank Act requires that the Commission specify initial margin requirements for CSEs, but there is nothing in the language of the Dodd-Frank Act that establishes the level or amount of initial margin required.
+The Dodd-Frank Act requires that the prudential regulator specify initial margin requirements for CSEs, but there is nothing in the language of the Dodd-Frank Act that establishes the level or amount of initial margin required.
 There is also nothing in the language of the Dodd-Frank Act that mandates that the same initial margin requirements must be imposed for different categories of counterparties.
-The Commission is therefore not under any statutory mandate to set specific initial margin requirements.
+The Prudential Regulators are therefore not under any statutory mandate to set specific initial margin requirements.
 The requirements applicable to transactions between Swap Entities therefore could be different than those required for other counterparties.